drupol/master-thesis/src/thesis/2-reproducibility.typ

 verifying and replicating studies, as researchers can adapt the software for their specific needs without restrictions, though some licences may impose certain conditions.
-Additionally, open-source development tools provide excellent record-keeping capabilities, like version control systems (e.g., `git`, Mercurial, Pijul), enabling researchers to track changes and understand the context of each update.
+Additionally, open-source development tools provide excellent record-keeping capabilities, like version control systems #eg[ `git`, Mercurial, Pijul], enabling researchers to track changes and understand the context of each update.
 This aspect is essential for reproducing and validating research findings.